blue-veery-gmbh/spring-rest-2-ts/README.md

 If parameter with type `Pageable` is marked with annotation `@PageableDefault`, parameter in TypeScript is optional

+## JaX-RS REST controllers converter - since ver 1.2.4
+To generate code for

 ## Response content conversion
  + If REST endpoint produces JSON generated service method returns Observable or `Promise<<Mapped java type>>`